 If you are a book lover, Amsterdam is your town.
 Amsterdam has wonderful bookshops with unique books from all over the world.
 Most of the Amsterdam bookshops are around or in proximity of the Spuiplein.
 Amsterdam shopping for books is also good around Leliegracht (five bookshops on one side of the not very long street).
 The biggest bookshop in Amsterdam – Scheltema (Koningsplein 20) has four big floors full of books, most of them in English.

 Amsterdam being multicultural and tolerant city, which accepts many different lifestyles, has plenty of sex shops, mainly in the Red Light District and in its direct neighborhood, or around the Rembrandtplein.
 Several of them are uniquely addressed to gay or lesbian people.

-Amsterdam Schiphol Airport is a good place for shopping.
+Amsterdam Schiphol Airport is a good place for shopping in Amsterdam.
 Commercial and communication centre called Schiphol Plaza adjoining to the airport has already several luggage, consumer electronics, bookshops and fashion shops which might be of your interest.
-Offering similar prices to the shops in town, the Plaza remains an interesting shopping opportunity because of its location and the variety of merchandises.
+Offering similar prices to the shops in town, the Plaza remains an interesting shopping opportunity because of its setting and the variety of merchandises.
 However you will find the real bargains since you have passed the passport controls and found yourself in the departure lounges of the airport.
 Amsterdam Airport duty free shops and their brand See Buy Fly are internationally recognized as one of the best.